cfjedimaster/raymondcamden2018/_posts/2015/05/19/2015-05-19-working-with-the-new-phonegapcordova-contentsync-plugin.md

 <!--more-->

 <ul>
-<li>The first example shows this: <code>var sync = ContentSync.sync({ src: 'http://myserver/assets/movie-1', id: 'movie-1' });</code> What you may not realize is that URL you point to <strong>must be a zip file</strong>.
+<li>The first example shows this: <code>var sync = ContentSync.sync({% raw %}{ src: 'http://myserver/assets/movie-1', id: 'movie-1' }{% endraw %});</code> What you may not realize is that URL you point to <strong>must be a zip file</strong>.
 So obviously a zip file need not end in .zip, but it wasn't clear at first that this was a requirement.
 <li>The plugin <i>will</i> unzip the file for you.
 Again, this is probably obvious, but it wasn't to me.
 The <code>id</code> value provided in the example above actually ends up being a subdirectory for where your assets will be stored.
 <li>The docs say that when the sync is complete, you will be given a path that is "guaranteed to be a compatible reference in the browser."
 What you're really given (at least in my testing in iOS) is a complete path to a directory.
 So if your zip had 2 files, a.jpg and b.jpg, to you could get the full path to a.jpg by appending it to the value. <strong>But this is not a 'browser compatible' reference imo.</strong> Rather you need to change it to a file URI if you wish to use it with the DOM.
 (To be clear, I could be wrong about this, but that's how it seemed to work for me.)
 <li>By default, the plugin will always sync if you tell it too.
 You can pass an option to specify that it should only cache if a local copy doesn't exist, but for more complex logic like, "sync if the remote source is newer", then you need to build that logic yourself.
 That seems totally fair, just want to make it clear.